taalas/RetroPie-Artwork/README.md

-# RetroPie-Controllers
+# RetroPie-Artwork
-A collaborative project on the documentation of controllers for the RetroPie Project.
+A collaborative project to create artwork to be used in the RetroPie project.